 Enable or disable the restart in case of gateway inactivity.
 If for a time equal to the "Watchdog Timeout" parameter there has not been a communication to process, the gateway restarts.

-WATCHDOG TIMEOUT [min]
+WATCHDOG TIMEOUT [hours]

-Set the gateway idle time in minutes to restart the gateway if the WATCHDOG ENABLE parameter is enabled.
+Sets the time in hours after which the gateway will reboot (only if the WATCHDOG ENABLE parameter is enabled).